-Use the preceding descriptions of trim in and trim out to help determine whether or not your boat is trimmed properly (refer to How Trim Affects Boat Operation).
-In general, this means you can increase the trim profile until the bow begins to porpoise (rise and fall), and then back off one level.
+Use the preceding descriptions of trim in and trim out to help determine whether or not the boat is trimmed properly (refer to How Trim Affects Boat Operation).
+In general, this means the operator can increase the trim profile until the bow begins to porpoise (rise and fall), and then back off one level.